BatedUrGonnaDie/SpeedRunRacing/README.md

 in browser racing~~ Completed
 4. ~~Better handling of errors from the server~~ Completed
 5. Finish last pages that have holes in them
+6. Chat rooms and messages for race rooms
-6. Read-only developer JSON REST API
+7. Read-only developer JSON REST API
-7. Developer access to the websocket interface to allow write access to 3rd party applications
+8. Developer access to the websocket interface to allow write access to 3rd party applications